Okay, you’re currently stuck at home, just like your prospects.

 1. Organize an Online Conference, Webinar, or an Industry Meetup

 Then, come up with useful ways that will facilitate their everyday work or solve particular issues that they’re facing on a daily basis.
-Reach out to other experts from your and complementary industries and put together some really good webinars, online conferences, workshops, training sessions, or fireside chats that will address your (and their) prospects’ current challenges.
+Reach out to other experts from your and complementary industries and put together some really good webinars, online conferences, workshops, training sessions, or fireside chats that will address your (and their) prospects’ challenges.

 It’s a great way for all of you to grow your respective networks and learn something new.